 To reach the snowboarding at Ovindoli Monte Magnola by air, you will want to fly into Aeroporto Internazionale d'Abruzzo (PSR) in Pescara on the eastern Adriatic Sea coast.
 There are several international flights into Pescara and intercountry flights from Rome.
 While you could fly to Rome and rent a car, those heavy snowfalls make driving unexpectedly difficult.
 From the airport in Pescara, some of the resort hotels do provide a complementary shuttle bus.

-Overall, Ovindoli Monte Magnola is the 40th most popular snowboard & freeride destination of all 40 snowboarding resorts in Italy.
+Overall, Ovindoli Monte Magnola is the 33rd most popular snowboard & freeride destination of all 43 snowboarding resorts in Italy.
+Several of the better snowboarding resorts are nearby Ovindoli Monte Magnola including Prati di Tivo, Prato Selva, Passolanciano - Maielletta, Roccaraso - Rivisondoli, Pescocostanzo and Campo Felice.